ProcessMIX Guide

 In cases where the schema is not specified in either the URL or the query, the system defaults to the "public" schema.

-How to test the DB Connector query?
+How to Test the DB Connector Query

-To test the query, you need to fill in Test values and select the necessary data type.
+To test the query, you need to fill in test values and select the necessary data type.

 Make sure that the entered values match the expected types of data.